The Tokyo Skytree - a white towering structure infront of a blue sky

 The views were bigger, the buildings below were smaller.
 Tokyo looked beautiful under the blue skies and spring sunshine.

-Looking down at Tokyo in the daytime from the tallest tower in the world.
+Looking down at Tokyo in the daytime when Visiting The Tallest Tower In The World.
 There are lots of buildings close together, a couple of skyscrapers and some big green park areas

 A busy city with plenty of green spaces too